argoproj/argo-workflows/examples/README.md

              └-·-✔ heads      coinflip-recursive-tzcb5-4080323273
                └-○ tails
 ```
 In the first run, the coin immediately comes up heads and we stop.
 In the second run, the coin comes up tail three times before it finally comes up heads and we stop.

 ## Exit handlers

-An exit handler is a template that always executes, irrespective of success or failure, at the end of the workflow.
+An exit handler is a template that *always* executes, irrespective of success or failure, at the end of the workflow.

 Some common use cases of exit handlers are:
 - cleaning up after a workflow runs
-- sending notifications of workflow status (e.g. e-mail/slack)
+- sending notifications of workflow status (e.g., e-mail/Slack)
-- posting the pass/fail status to a webhook result (e.g. github build result)
+- posting the pass/fail status to a webhook result (e.g. GitHub build result)
 - resubmitting or submitting another workflow

 ```yaml